Burberry: 2010s

-In April 2018, it was announced that Sir John Peace would be stepping down as chairman of the board and be replaced by Gerry Murphy.
-Murphy had served as CEO of Kingfisher plc, as well as being current chairman of Tate and Lyle and The Blackstone Group International Partners LLP.
-Peace's departure marks a change in leadership for the group with Gobetti and Ahrends having left the previous years.
+In April 2018, it was announced that Sir John Peace would be stepping down as chairman of the board and would be replaced by as chairman by Gerry Murphy.
+Murphy said: "Burberry is a unique British brand that I have admired for a long time and I am looking forward to working with Marco Gobbetti and the Board to guide the company through its next phase of growth."

+Murphy had been CEO of Kingfisher plc, as well as being current chairman of Tate and Lyle and Blackstone Group International Partners LLP.
+Peace's departure marked a change in leadership for the group, with Gobetti and Ahrends having left in the previous years.

-In May 2018, it was reported that Burberry had filed a lawsuit against Target claiming that Target had copied its check print designs and was seeking amount of $2 million, in addition to the amount to cover its legal fees.
+In May 2018, it was reported that Burberry had filed a lawsuit against Target Corporation, claiming that Target had copied its check print designs and was seeking an amount of $2 million, in addition to its legal costs.

-In July 2018, it was reported that in the previous past five years Burberry had destroyed unsold clothes, accessories, and perfume worth over £90m in order to protect its brand and prevent the items being stolen or sold cheaply.
+In July 2018, it was reported that in the previous five years Burberry had destroyed unsold clothes, accessories, and perfume worth over £90m in order to protect its brand and prevent the items being stolen or sold cheaply.
 While a representative of Greenpeace criticised the decision, Burberry claimed that the energy generated from burning its products was captured, making it environmentally friendly.
 According to Burberry's annual report, by the end of the financial year 2018, the company had destroyed goods worth £28.6m, an increase on the £26.9m from its financial year 2017.
 In September 2018, Burberry reported that it would stop the practice of burning unsold goods, with immediate effect.
 Burberry also announced it would stop using real fur in its products, and would phase out existing fur items.

-In February 2019, Burberry apologized for showcasing a hoodie with a noose around the neck during its show at London Fashion Week.
-The retailer said it has removed the item from its collection, after criticism from one of its own models led to an online backlash.
-In February 2020 Burberry was forced to close 24 of its 64 Chinese mainland stores because of COVID-19.
+In February 2019, Burberry apologized for showcasing a hoodie with a noose around the neck in its show at the London Fashion Week.
+Burberry said it had removed the item from its collection, after criticism from one of its own models led to an online backlash.